 Following Russia's invasion of Ukraine in late February 2022, various countries, including the United States, Australia, Canada, the United Kingdom, Switzerland, Germany, France, and Japan, as well as NATO and the European Union, issued broad-ranging economic sanctions against Russia and Belarus.
-The resulting sanctions (and potential further sanctions in response to continued military activity), the potential for military escalation and other corresponding events, have had, and could continue to have, severe negative effects on regional and global economic and financial markets, including increased volatility, reduced liquidity and overall uncertainty.
-The negative impacts may be particularly acute in certain sectors.
-Russia may take additional counter measures or retaliatory actions (including cyberattacks), which could exacerbate negative consequences on global financial markets.
+Russia may take additional countermeasures or retaliatory actions (including cyberattacks), which could exacerbate negative consequences on global financial markets.
 The duration of ongoing hostilities and corresponding sanctions and related events cannot be predicted.
 Impacts from the conflict and related events may result in increased volatility in the value of Index Commodities and may have an adverse effect on the performance of the Fund and value of the Shares.

-Pandemics and other public health emergencies, including the emergence of new COVID-19 variants, could disrupt the global economy and adversely impact the Fund's performance.
+Pandemics and Other Public Health Emergencies, Including the Emergence of New COVID-19 Variants, Could Disrupt the Global Economy and Adversely Impact the Fund's Performance.

 The impact of the COVID-19 pandemic was extensive in many aspects of society.
 The outbreak resulted in a significant number of deaths, adversely impacted global commercial activity, and led to significant uncertainty and disruptions in the global economy and financial markets.
 Many countries reacted by instituting quarantines, prohibitions on travel and the closure of offices, businesses, schools, retail stores and other public venues.
 Businesses also implemented similar precautionary measures.
-While restrictions have started to ease in areas around the world, they may be reinstated in the future.
-Such measures, as well as the general uncertainty surrounding the dangers and impact of COVID-19, including new variants and mutations of the virus, created significant disruption in supply chains and economic activity.
-Consumer, corporate and financial confidence was materially adversely affected by the outbreak.
+While restrictions have eased, it is possible that they may be reinstated in the future in response to new variants or new public health emergencies.
+Such measures, as well as the general uncertainty surrounding the dangers and impact of a future public health crisis, may result in significant disruption in supply chains and economic activity.
+Consumer, corporate and financial confidence may be materially adversely affected by a future outbreak.
 Such erosion of confidence may lead to or extend to a localized or global economic downturn.
 Future pandemics and other public health emergencies could exacerbate political, social, and economic risks and result in significant breakdowns, delays, and other disruptions to the economy, with potential corresponding results on the performance of the Fund and its investments.
-In addition, the COVID-19 pandemic resulted in certain governmental interventions that were implemented on an "emergency" basis, suddenly and substantially eliminating market participants' ability to continue to implement certain strategies or manage the risk of their outstanding positions.
-No assurances can be made regarding the policies that may be adopted by the Federal Reserve, the federal government (including regulatory agencies), any state government, or any foreign government as a result of additional or new outbreaks and other public health emergencies or market volatility.